Ansoff Matrix in SaaS: Product Growth Strategy

 The company was going up against the likes of Seibel and Oracle, both of which were dominant players with billions of funding.
-But Salesforce had innovation on their side and implemented a product roadmap that shook the SaaS industry.
+But Salesforce had innovation and on their side and implemented a roadmap that shook the SaaS industry.

 Today, Salesforce has overtaken the giants of its market to become a colossus itself.
 How did its founders do it?

 In a nutshell, they transferred on-premise customer relationship management to the cloud.
 That means businesses large and small no longer need to install and maintain expensive servers for their CRM software.